Preserve Client IP

 - X-Forwarded-For — limited to HTTP(S) application profiles only

 - TCP Proxy Protocol — limited to TCP traffic on L4 application profiles only

 Both of the above require the back-end servers to be capable of supporting the respective capability.

-Enable IP routingin SE group is a prerequisite for enabling preserve client IP in any application profile.
+Selecting the Enable IP Routing with Service Engine option is a prerequisite for selecting the Preserve Client IP Address option in any application profile.

 Scope of Preserve Client IP

 As enabling IP routing is a prerequisite for enabling preserve client IP, all the restrictions applicable to enabling IP routing are applicable here.

 - Preserving the client IP address is mutually exclusive with SNAT-ing the virtual services.

 - Enabling connection multiplexing in an HTTP(s) application profile is incompatible with selecting the Preserve Client IP Address option.

 - Avi Vantage will always NAT the back-end connection in these cases: